 Dan Welch currently serves as a primary and secondary educator with a public school district in Northeast Ohio.
 Previously Dan was the education programs coordinator for the Gettysburg Foundation, the non-profit partner of Gettysburg National Military Park, and continues to serve as a seasonal park ranger at Gettysburg National Military Park.
 Welch received his B.A. in instrumental music education from Youngstown State University and M.A. in military history with a Civil War era concentration at American Military University.
 Welch has also studied under the tutelage of Dr. Allen C. Guelzo as part of the Gettysburg Semester at Gettysburg College.
 His first book, The Last Road North: A Guide to the Gettysburg Campaign, 1863, was released as part of the Emerging Civil War Series in June 2016.
 He currently resides with his wife, Sarah, in Boardman, Ohio.

 September 23-26, 2021

-Annual field trip: The 2022 field trip is to Chickamauga.
-The plan is to spend one day at Chickamauga and one day at Lookout Mountain.
+Annual field trip: The 2021 field trip is to Chickamauga, Lookout Mountain, and Missionary Ridge.
+The plan is to spend one day at Chickamauga and one day at Lookout Mountain and Missionary Ridge.
 September 23 and 26 are travel days to and from the site of the field trip.

 October 13, 2021